Gerry McNeil: Career

 McNeil first signed with the Canadiens in 1943 when he was only 17.
 While playing with their farm team, the Montreal Royals of the Quebec Senior Hockey League (QSHL), he served as a practice goalie with the Habs whenever they were in Montreal.
 McNeil won the Byng of Vimy award for the most valuable player three times in the QSHL, and the Royals won the Allan Cup in 1947.

 McNeil was called up from the Cincinnati Mohawks of the American Hockey League (AHL) in March 1950 when Montreal's goaltender, Bill Durnan, was hit in the head with a skate blade.
 Teams in this era usually carried a single goalie who played every minute, barring injury.
 McNeil recorded a 1.50 goals against average (GAA) over six games and preserved Durnan's sixth and final Vezina Trophy, then awarded to the goalie who played the most, of the team with the fewest goals against.
 This rookie performance earned McNeil "the Schaefer player of the week" award.
 Durnan returned but felt he had lost his edge, so he announced that he would sit out a playoff game against the New York Rangers.
 McNeil initially refused to take "Bill's spot," so Durnan was asked to talk to his understudy in a private part of the dressing room.
 Both men shed tears, as the "torch" was passed down, and McNeil then succeeded Durnan as Montreal's goalie.

 McNeil played every game for the Canadiens from March 1950 to November 1952, a streak that included two entire 70-game seasons, 1950–51 and 1951–52.
 In the 1951 Stanley Cup playoffs, McNeil went 214 minutes of shutout hockey against the powerful Detroit Red Wings, a stretch that included two marathon overtime games at the Detroit Olympia.
 McNeil made 38 of his 62 game one saves in extra time, a performance that prompted Jack Adams, Detroit's general manager, to remark, "It was like running into one-hit pitching your first time out.
 The greatest goalkeeping this team ever faced."
 The Canadiens won both games on goals by Maurice Richard and a stellar performance by McNeil, who was dubbed by the Detroit press, "the magician."
 When the Canadiens went on to eliminate the heavily-favored Red Wings, Detroit's coach, Tommy Ivan, remarked, "Gerry McNeil was the difference.
 He was terrific in their net."
-The 1951 Stanley Cup Finals remain the only best-of-seven series in which every game required overtime.
+The 1951 Stanley Cup Final remain the only best-of-seven series in which every game required overtime.
 Bill Barilko's Cup-winning goal for the Toronto Maple Leafs against McNeil was famously captured in a photograph by Nat Turofsky, remaining part of the legend surrounding Barilko's death.